BrandynLo/OCI-Automation-Terraform/README.md

 # Apply the configuration to create the VCN:
-- You will be prompted for your compartment OCID which is located in your compartment on the OCI website.
+- You will be prompted for your compartment OCID which is located in your compartment you made on the OCI website.
 - Below is Code Syntax:
 ```bash
 # 1. Deploy